modmuss50/holiday-server-pack/README.md

 If your mod does not play well with other mods or is a total conversion, it may be best to not submit it this time around.

-Please refrain from adding client side only mods, players are free to add these mods to their own clients.

 Any mods added must have a license that allows for redistribution.

 ### Submitting a mod